-A land donation is one of the greatest gifts you can give to support Australian conservation.
-Your land could become part of a national park and as a lasting legacy for generations to come.
+A land donation is one of the greatest gifts you can give to support Australian wildlife conservation.
+Your land could become part of a national park and leave a lasting legacy for generations to come.

 A land donation may be the ideal solution if you have land of conservation value and you:

 - are looking for ways to reduce tax burdens

 - have no heirs to bequeath the land to